adjust/dev-docs/docs/ios/features/configuration/skad.md

 ## Set up direct install postbacks

 :::{note}
 Direct install postbacks contain only SKAdNetwork information.
-Information such as campaign data is not included in these postbacks.
+Information such as campaign data isn't included in these postbacks.
 :::

 You can configure your app to send a copy of winning SKAdNetwork callbacks to Adjust.
 This enables you to use SKAdNetwork information in your analytics.